-3 Officers, Class tuition @ \$900 per person + Hotel, airfare and per diem @ an estimated cost of \$2,000 per person
+1 Officers, Class tuition @ \$900 per person + Hotel, airfare and per diem @ an estimated cost of \$2,000 per person

 Designed to further enhance the knowledge and skills you acquired in IPTM's Commercial Vehicle Crash Investigation-Level I course, this class focuses on a detailed analysis of commercial vehicle systems and dynamics along with the application of your findings to the crash reconstruction.
 We will begin by analyzing the ABS air brake system on commercial motor vehicle (CMV) truck-tractors and trailers by conducting tests to determine average air brake chamber pressure.
 You will participate in a "hands-on" field inspection as we conduct brake tests with a CMV.
 We'll teach you how to construct free-body diagrams and formulate equilibrium equations to determine the range of weight distribution on the axles.
-We will also examine guasi-static and dynamic rollover propensities and conduct an analysis of suspension spring rates.
+We will also examine quasi-static and dynamic rollover propensities and conduct an analysis of suspension spring rates.
 After a review of high and low speed off-tracking, we will show you how to derive the equations for establishing maximum off-track distance.
 You will also learn how to interpret and analyze rotational motion that may be present in a CMV crash.
 Finally, we will discuss the different types of transmissions used in today's commercial motor vehicles and teach you how to obtain the range of speeds for the vehicle based upon the gear position at the time of the crash.

-Topics Include

-- Tractor-trailer ABS air brake system

-- · Hydraulic brake systems in commercial vehicles and how fluid pressures are boosted

-- Quasi-static and dynamic rollover propensities and liquid loads

-- Axle weight analysis and load reconstruction
+Topics Include · Tractor-trailer ABS air brake system · Hydraulic brake systems in commercial vehicles and how fluid pressures are boosted · Quasi-static and dynamic rollover propensities and input inducer propensities and liquid loads · Axle weight analysis and load reconstruction · Off-tracking · Speed from gear ratio · Rotational mechanics · Field inspection

-- Off-tracking

-- Speed from gear ratio

-- Rotational mechanics

-- Field inspection

-THIRD IN COMMERCIAL VEHICLE CRASH INVESTIGATION SERIES
+TRAINING ON FORENSIC LINK ADAPTER:

+2 instructors, Hotel, airfare and per diem @ an estimated cost of \$1,250 per person

+1. Technician Training on the Use of the Forensic Link Adapter (FLA)

+This course will train the user to download digital information from heavy vehicle electronic control modules in a forensically sound manner.
+At the completion of this training, students will possess the knowledge and skills required to operate and understand the forensic soundness of digital data from heavy vehicle electronic modules.
+Length of training: 8 hours

+2. Use of TruckCRYPT Software

+This course will train the user on features of this heavy truck software.
+At the completion of this training, students will possess the knowledge and skills needed to upload data via the FLA and retrieve the data for analysis.
+Length of training: 8 hours

+A certificate will be issued by Forensic Training Group and Synercon Technologies upon course completion.

+PORTABLE BREAK TESTER TRAINING:

-3 Officers, Class tuition @ \$900 per person + Hotel, airfare ans per diem @ an estimated cost of \$2,000 per person
+7 Officers, Hotel, airfare and per diem @ an estimated cost of \$1,925.00 per person